GSA/idmanagement.gov/_pages/localdev.md

 ## Running the site locally

-Once the `npm run local` command is finished running, run the following command to run **IDManagement.gov** locally on your machine, on port `4000`.
+Once the `npm run local` command is finished running, run the following command to run the website locally on your machine, on port `4000`.

 ```shell
 npm run start